Quick Estimate gives you a fast, spend-based snapshot of your carbon emissions using your financial transactions.

 Scope 1 – Fuel Use

-If you provide litres consumed, emissions are calculated using standard emissions factors.
+- If you provide litres consumed, emissions are calculated using most relevant regional emissions factors

 Scope 2 – Electricity Use